 - 1 large egg, room temperature

 - 1/2 cup nonfat plain greek yogurt, room temperature

 - 1/2 cup chocolate chips

-Divide batter evenly into the muffin tin and bake for 20 minutes or until tooth pick comes out clean or with just a few crumbs attached.
+- Divide batter evenly into the muffin tin and bake for 20 minutes or until tooth pick comes out clean or with just a few crumbs attached.
 Cool muffins for 5 minutes then remove and transfer to a wire rack to finish cooling.
-Muffins are best served warm, but can be stored in an airtight container for up to five days.
+Muffins are best served warm, but can be stored in an airtight container for 3 to 5 days.